ROKO Isoliertechnik e.K.

 System example – wrap/bandage

-Retrofit situations (example)
+Retrofit / tight situations (example)

-Fire collar (intumescent)
+Fire protection collar (intumescent)

-• For plastic & composite pipes (system-dependent)
+• For plastic and composite pipes (depending on the system)

-• With/without insulation depending on approvals
+• Variants with/without insulation – depending on the tested setup

 • Space-saving in shafts

-• Good for retrofits
+• Suitable for retrofits

-• Defined opening sizes
+• For defined opening sizes

-Mixed / multiple penetrations
+Combined / multiple penetrations

-• More services = more rules
+• More services – more rules

-• Spacing & edge conditions matter
+• Clearances & boundary conditions matter

 Metal pipes (e.g., steel, copper)